hackoregon/disaster-resilience-backend/README.md

 * DOCKERFILEs:
   * DOCKERFILE.db.development - The DOCKERFILE for local database container
   * DOCKERFILE.api.development - The DOCKERFILE for local api container
-  * DOCKERFILE.api.staging - The DOCKERFILE for local api container
+  * DOCKERFILE.api.staging - The DOCKERFILE for a staging build of api

 API Related: